stanimoto/consul-template-aws-ssmps/README.md

 ### Multiple Parameter Names

-You can use the plugin multiple times in a single template, but the plugin is executed for each occurance so it can be slow.
+You can use the plugin multiple times in a single template, but the plugin is executed for each occurance so it can be slow and you may hit the API rate limit especially if you run consul-template in multiple instances.
+As of writing, the Parameter Store currently has 40 GET API (shared) requests/sec limit.

 If you pass multiple parameter names, they will be loaded in a single execution so it will be faster.
 A returned value is a JSON and you can save it to a variable for later use.